arpita308/NEID_Tutorials/README.md

 # NEID Tutorials

-These are a series of notebooks demonstarting basic handling of NEID data.
+These are a series of notebooks demonstrating basic handling of NEID data.